 Polio and its symptoms

 Polio is a highly infectious disease caused by a virus.
 It invades the nervous system, and can cause total paralysis in a matter of hours.
 The virus is transmitted by person-to-person spread mainly through the faecal-oral route or, less frequently, by a common vehicle (e.g. contaminated water or food) and multiplies in the intestine.
-Initial symptoms are fever, fatigue, headache, vomiting, stiffness in the neck and pain in the limbs.
+Initial symptoms are fever, fatigue, headache, vomiting, stiffness of the neck and pain in the limbs.
 One in 200 infections leads to irreversible paralysis (usually in the legs).
 Among those paralysed, 5% to 10% die when their breathing muscles become immobilized.